victoroalvarez/mac-aware/README.md

 # Mac Aware
 These are a collection of dotfiles and a Mouse-less Development Environment setup for Mac OS.
-The Mouseless Development setup uses Amethyst and SKHD.
+This Mouseless Development setup uses Amethyst and SKHD.
 These files are managed with GNU Stow.
 They work for me and can serve as an example to you.
 Please don't use these files as they are, instead read them and adapt them to your needs.

 ## Faq